 To save the raw signal, click Save.
-A window opens similar to Figure 30.
+A window opens similar to the one shown in Figure 30.
 Enter the desired name, and click Save to save the signal as a text file.

 Figure 30: Save As Window

 C.6.5 Clearing Totalizers